 3. Digital Platforms

 In a world where online interaction is ubiquitous, digital platforms extend the reach of social infrastructure beyond geographical boundaries.
 From neighborhood forums like Nextdoor to specialized apps for skill-sharing or civic engagement, these virtual spaces enable residents to coordinate events, announce local news, seek recommendations, and collaborate on community projects.
-Effective digital platforms strike a balance between moderation, transparency, and data privacy to maintain trust and inclusivity.
+Effective digital platforms strike a balance between moderation, transparency, and Data Privacy and Trust in Communities and inclusivity.

 Strategies for Building Robust Social Infrastructure